 One of the fastest growing paint applications in the country for good reason.

 Compared to liquid paint, powder coating is highly durable against chipping and long lasting against the effects of weather.
 It contains a thick, dense finish that is environmentally safe compared to wet paint applications.

 Application is fast, easy and efficient with drips and runs never being an issue.

 What Can I Powder Coat?

-Applications include (but are not limited to): industrial, building and architecture, custom manufacturing, lawn and garden, and arts.
-We also coat automotive and motorcycle parts including car frames, wheels, swing arms and engine parts.
+Applications include-but are not limited to-industrial, building and architecture, custom manufacturing, bicycle frames, lawn and garden, custom art projects as well as stools and other furniture.
+We also coat automotive and motorcycle parts including car frames, rims, swing arms and engine parts.

 We can powder coat items up to 25 feet in length, and offer a large range of color and texture options to fit your needs.